The Practice together with our Patient Group run a number of different groups for our patients:-

 Contact the Elderly Tea Parties

-Staff and members of our Patient Participation Group host Tea Parties approximately every six weeks for patients who are elderly, live on their own, have little contact with family and friends and may find it difficult to get out and about.
+Staff and members of our Patient Participation Group host Tea Parties approximately every four to six weeks for patients who are elderly, live on their own, have little contact with family and friends and may find it difficult to get out and about.
+We regularly have guest speakers at our parties as well as taking our guests out to the theatre and for afternoon tea.

 Following a presentation by a representative from Contact the Elderly, the staff and members of our Patient Participation Group (PPG) decided to set up our own Tea Party for some of our elderly patients.